SAP-samples/cloud-extension-s4hana-business-process/mission/test-entire-scenario/README.md

 - In the command line interface run the command *cf apps*

-- Find the URL for the app BusinessPartnerValidation-ui - this is the launch URL for the Business Partner Validation application.
+- Find the URL for the app BusinessPartnerValidation-ui - this is the launch URL for the Business Partner Validation application

 - Launch the URL in a browser